OpenLiberty/start.openliberty.io/src/main/resources/templates/readme/README.md

 * Dockerfile
 * .dockerignore

 3) If you selected Gradle as your build tool, then open a command line session, navigate to the installation directory, and run `gradlew libertyStart` to start the default server.
-If successful, you will see the necessary features installed from the installFeature task and the message "server is ready to run a smarter planet."
+When complete, you will see the necessary features installed from the installFeature task and the message "server is ready to run a smarter planet."

 A starter project using Gradle is generated for you with the following files:
 * build.gradle